Legacy & Other Giving

 Qualified Charitable Distribution

-Thankfully, charitably-minded individuals and couples age 70½ and older have a tax-smart strategy called a Qualified Charitable Distribution (QCD), also known as a charitable IRA rollover.
-The QCD allows a donor to instruct an IRA1 administrator to send up to $100,000 per year—all or part of the annual Required Minimum Distributions (RMDs) — to one or more operating charities.
+Individuals and couples age 70½ and older have a tax-smart strategy called a Qualified Charitable Distribution (QCD), also known as a charitable IRA rollover.
+The QCD allows a donor to instruct an IRA administrator to send up to $111,000 per year—all or part of the annual Required Minimum Distributions (RMDs) — to one or more operating charities.
+If you are 73 or older, QCDs count toward your annual RMD requirement.

-Couples who submit tax returns with married filing jointly status each qualify for annual QCDs of up to $100,000, for a potential total of $200,000.
-Starting in 2023, donors can also direct a one-time, $50,000 QCD to a charitable remainder trust or charitable gift annuity.
-Please confer with your tax advisor on these and other planned giving benefits.
+Couples who submit tax returns with married filing jointly status each qualify for annual QCDs of up to $111,000, for a potential total of $222,000.
+Donors can also direct a one-time, lifetime limit of $56,000 QCD to a charitable remainder trust or charitable gift annuity.
+Please consult a tax professional in regard to your particular situation.